NodeBB/docs/src/docs/development/themes/templates.md

 The above will create X copies of the above block, for each item in the posts array.

+The values `title` and `posts.content` are already escaped by NodeBB.
+If you are displaying user generated content in your theme, make sure to escape it before displaying them using validator.escape() or the `escape` helper like so `{escape(myValue)}`.

 Templating Logic
 ----------------